 You can add sub-topics and then branch each one of them into further details until you have exhausted all possible further divisions.

-The beauty of mind mapping is perfect for such scientific approach that aims to classify and further divide until there is nothing more left to discover.
+The beauty of mind mapping is perfect for such a scientific approach that aims to classify and further divide until there is nothing more left to discover.

-And since a picture is worth a thousand words, then it will perfectly fit the purpose of this article to present all 10 real life uses of mind maps into a mind map!
+And since a picture is worth a thousand words, then it will perfectly fit the purpose of this article to present all 10 real-life uses of mind maps into a mind map!